-- · number of newbuilding deliveries;
+- number of newbuilding deliveries;

-- · changes in environmental and other regulations that may limit the useful life of vessels;
+- changes in environmental and other regulations that may limit the useful life of vessels;

-- · changes in global dry bulk commodity supply;
+- changes in global drybulk commodity supply;

-- · types and sizes of vessels;
+- types and sizes of vessels;

-- · development of and increase in use of other modes of transportation;
+- development of and increase in use of other modes of transportation;

-- · cost of vessel newbuildings;
+- cost of vessel acquisitions;

+- cost of newbuilding vessels;

-- · governmental or other regulations; and
+- governmental or other regulations;

-- · prevailing level of charter rates.
+- prevailing level of charter rates; and

+- general economic and market conditions affecting the shipping industry.

-If the market values of our owned vessels decrease, we may breach covenants contained in the financing agreements relating to our indebtedness, including the minimum net worth, solvency and current ratio covenants in our senior secured credit facility.
+If the market values of our owned vessels decrease, we may breach covenants contained in our secured credit facilities.
 If we breach such covenants and are unable to remedy any relevant breach, our lenders could accelerate our debt and foreclose on the collateral, including our vessels.
-Any loss of vessels would significantly decrease our ability to generate positive cash flow from operations and therefore service our debt.
+Any loss of vessels would significantly decrease our ability to generate positive cash flow from operations and, therefore, service our debt.
 In addition, if the book value of a vessel is impaired due to unfavorable market conditions, or a vessel is sold at a price below its book value, we would incur a loss.